steinnes/steinn.org/content/post/apns-setup.md

 $ git clone git@github.com:steinnes/apnsend.git
 $ cd apnsend
 $ make
-$ venv/bin/apnsend apns_com.example.app_combined.pem token "hello from apnsend"
+$ venv/bin/apnsend apns_com.example.app_combined.pem token "hello from apnsend" -s
 {{< /highlight >}}

 The script takes as a parameter the PEM file containing your key and the